 Whether you're staying directly in the town of Samana or along the peninsula of the same name, there is loads to keep you busy in this area of the Dominican Republic.
 Relaxing on the beach is of course a favored pastime, and there are numerous great locations in the area, but exploring more of Mother Nature's bounty can take you from waterfalls to hidden caves.

-You'll find a large number of beaches to consider, though they are all located nearby.
-Click on the beach names for a detailed guide to that specific beach.
+You will find a large number of beaches to enjoy, though all of them are found nearby.
+Click on the name of the beach for more information concerning that particular location.

-Assuming you like to learn about unfamiliar places and cultures, you might enjoy visiting a museum during your time in Samana.
+Assuming you enjoy expanding your knowledge of unfamiliar places and cultures, you should consider visiting a museum during your time in Samana.

-A common landmark for vacationers is Whale Museum Of Samana.
-It is located within the heart of Samana.
+One popular destination is Whale Museum Of Samana.
+It is located in the heart of Samana.
 The Whale Museum offers exhibits that any environmentalist, whale lover, or curious person is sure to enjoy.
 In addition to the many exhibits featuring migration patterns and life as a whale, the centerpiece of the museum is the forty foot humpback whale skeleton.

-Another common landmark for vacationers is Shipwreck Maritime Museum.
-It is located in the heart of Samana.
+Another popular destination is Shipwreck Maritime Museum.
+It is situated in the heart of Samana.
 Visitors are welcomed to come and visit the Shipwreck Maritime Museum, where they will witness some of the more tragic circumstances of maritime history.
 The majority of the museum is focused on artifacts found from the French Warship "La Scipion" which sank during the American Revolution.

 |Shipwreck Maritime Museum||(809) 538-2559||Central Samana|